azizomarck/liveSearch/README.md

 ### How to use Instant Search ?

 Instant search is just a javascript class.
 It takes an **object** as parameter.
 Parameters are optional if required classes exist in DOM.
-Each record must have  **data-id** attribute with a unique value
+Each record must have  **data-id** attribute with a unique value <br />
 [Simple Example - Quick Start](https://azizomarck.github.io/liveSearch/example/example.html) <br />
 [Example - Dynamic data ](https://azizomarck.github.io/liveSearch/example/example.html)
 ```html